Home > Blog

-Conflict of Interest Explained: What It Is When It Occurs, and How to Manage It
+Conflict of Interest: Meaning, Types, Examples, and How to Manage It

 A conflict of interest occurs when personal interests or relationships interfere with professional responsibilities, potentially compromising objectivity and fairness.
 These conflicts can arise in both business and personal contexts, each bringing distinct challenges and implications.
 Recognizing and managing them is essential to maintain trust and ethical decision-making.